 Occupational Illness or Death

 Even today, the railroad industry is regarded as one of the most dangerous industries in the country.
 However, not all railroad-related deaths and injuries are due to train accidents or derailments and/or date certain trauma.
 Every year, hundreds of railroad employees are diagnosed with lung-related illnesses as a result of their occupational exposure to numerous harmful materials and substances.
-Years of regular, unprotected exposure to asbestos, chemicals, PCBs, diesel fumes, rail dust and dust particulates, cleaning agents, and various other harmful substances often results in a variety of pulmonary conditions and illnesses.
+Years of regular, unprotected exposure to asbestos, chemicals, PCBs, diesel fumes, rail dust and dust particulates, cleaning agents, and various other harmful substances often result in a variety of pulmonary conditions and illnesses.
 These illnesses can be debilitating, progressive and often untreatable.

 The railroad is held liable for the workers’ injuries when those injuries are the result, even in part, of the negligence or carelessness of any officer, agent or employee of the railroad who failed to provide appropriate warnings, to comply to an industrial hygiene program or to provide appropriate respiratory protective equipment.
 In addition, railroad liability occurs when the workers’ injuries are caused by any defect in the cars, engines, appliances, machinery, track, road bed, or any other equipment of the road.
 By failing to either provide a workplace free from asbestos, PCBs, diesel fumes or other harmful lung irritants, or to provide adequate warning, and adequate industrial hygiene program or to provide appropriate personal protective training and equipment, such as respirators, the railroads have failed to meet their duty under the law and are therefore responsible for lung-related injuries suffered by workers resulting from the worker's exposure to the above pulmonary irritants.